-It doesn’t matter whether you’re using a compact flash card manufactured by SanDisk, Lexar, or any other brands.
+It doesn’t matter whether you’re using a compact flash card manufactured by SanDisk, Lexar, or any other brand.
 They are essentially the same in terms of storage mechanisms.

 Note: you’ll have to use a computer to get this done.
 That’s why we are breaking down the solutions into two separate sections: on a Windows-based PC, and on a Mac machine.

 What is Compact Flash Recovery?

 In case you are new to the data recovery world, CF card recovery refers to the procedure of recovering deleted, formatted or inaccessible files from a compact flash card which you probably use on a digital camera, usually with the use of a CF card data recovery software.

 Common CF card data loss scenarios include:

 - Accidentally formatted the card in a camera.

 - Deleted some pictures while syncing data to a computer.

 - The card is corrupted, showing weird “the disk can not be detected or formatted” error on a PC, making all photos inaccessible.

 - The card has been infected by a virus, and the data got wiped out completely.